Gratitude makes sense of our past, brings peace for today, and creates a vision for tomorrow.Melody Beattie

 # be grateful for the things that still haven’t happened, express your gratitude for everything that may come your way because it can make you happy or make you learn something.
 Either way, you win.

-GET MY FREE GRATITUDE JOURNAL PRINTABLE
+GRAB YOUR FREE GRATITUDE JOURNAL PRINTABLE

 Download my free gratitude journal printable and you’ll get instant access to my free resource library filled with other beautiful art journal printables!
 Just fill out the form below and start creating.